© 2017 Kim Giancaterino. All Rights Reserved.

 How Much Does a Notary Cost?

-For the most accurate quote, calculate the number of notarized signatures you require.
+For an accurate quote as you prepare for notarization, calculate the number of notarized signatures you require.
 Mobile fees, wait fees, and charges for printing may also apply.
 These will vary from notary to notary, even in the same town.
 Some notaries charge a cancellation fee if the signing can’t be completed.
 Others require a deposit in advance before they’ll drive somewhere to meet with you.

 Most notaries outline all possible fees on their websites, as we do.
 Discuss your needs fully so there are no surprises at the end of your appointment.